Sedalia Hail Damage Roof Repair

 How Hail Can Damage Your Sedalia Roof

-- Flat Roofs: Roofing membranes can split, which may allow water intrusion over time.
+- Flat Roofs: Roofing membranes can puncture, which may cause moisture issues over time.

 Signs of Hail Damage To Your Roof